Ioatsi/site-management/ReadMe.txt

-This is the decoupled CRUD assignement for Victus by Ioannis Tsilikas.
+This is a decoupled CRUD assignement for Victus by Ioannis Tsilikas.
-This project includec a Laravel backend and an Angular frontend.
+This project includes a Laravel backend and Angular frontend.
 I have already placed the Angular build files in the public Laravel folder.
 In order to run the project do the following: cd backend